 The race to replace a term-limited Nathan Deal in 2018 is well underway, and it’s shaping up to be a crowded and costly contest.

-So far, we have three Republicans and one Democrat in the race – and a whole lot of “maybes” and “nos.”
+So far, we have four Republicans and two Democrats in the race – and a whole lot of “nos.”

 Here are some of the top candidates to watch: